 7. It takes camping to a whole new level.

 From tents to trailers and tricked-out RVs, you’ll see some pretty impressive campsites at Pocono Raceway.
-Seasoned racegoers know, it’s less about the crash pad than the sense of community, but if you’ve got an RV, you’ll want to park it in on the fence line.
+Seasoned racegoers know, it’s less about the crash pad and more about the sense of community, but if you’ve got an RV, you’ll want to park it in on the fence line.
 The views are second to none.

 Take our advice, purchase an add-on to get closer to the action.
-The pit/paddock pass, Tricky Track Pack and VIP tailgating enhance the NASCAR experience.
-Each add-on is priced differently from $50 up to $250, and is the top option for fan hospitality.
+The pit/paddock pass, Racing Electronics Scanner and VIP tailgating enhance the NASCAR experience.
+Each add-on is priced differently from $50 up to $250, and they're the top options for amazing fan experiences.

 9. Two words: Fan Fair.